marufhossainkeyas11/Cookie-Vault-Bookmark/README.md

 ```
 index.html            # markup only — pulls in css/styles.css and js/app.js
 css/
-  styles.css           # all styling — desktop base up top, every
+  styles.css           # design tokens up top, sections in source
+                         order, DESKTOP rules and MOBILE rules each
-                         media query grouped in one section at the
+                         grouped in their own labeled section at the
                          bottom (see comments inside the file)
 js/
   app.js               # all logic — i18n, bookmarklet builder,
                          test-file discovery/rendering, UI wiring
+  worker.js             # NOT loaded by the site.
+Reference copy of
+                          the Cloudflare Worker that proxies GitHub
+                          API calls (see "Rate limits" below) — keep
+                          this in sync with whatever's actually
+                          deployed on Cloudflare, but it plays no
+                          part in the page itself.
 cookies/
   test-1/
     manifest.json       # { title, description, image, siteLink } — shared by every .txt below